objcio/articles/2015-02-09-gpu-machine-vision.md

   </tr>
 </table>

-The final weighted sum from each operator is tallied, and the square root of the sums of their squares obtained.
+The final weighted sum from each operator is tallied, and the square root of the sums of their squares obtained (the Pythagorean length of a 2-D vector).
 That combined value is then used as the luminance for the final output image.
-Sharp transitions from light to dark (or vice versa) become bright pixels in the result, due to the kernels emphasizing differences between pixels on either side of the center.
+Sharp transitions from light to dark (or vice versa) become bright pixels in the result, due to the Sobel kernels emphasizing differences between pixels on either side of the center.

-There are slight variations to Sobel edge detection, such as Prewitt edge detection<sup>2</sup>, that use different weights for the horizontal and vertical kernels, but rely on the same basic process.
+There are slight variations to Sobel edge detection, such as Prewitt edge detection[^2], that use different weights for the horizontal and vertical kernels, but they rely on the same basic process.

-As an example for how this can be implemented in code, the following is an OpenGL ES fragment shader that performs Sobel edge detection.
-As described in [Janie's article](TODO: link to Janie's article), fragment shaders are C-like programs that run once per pixel on a programmable GPU.
+As an example for how this can be implemented in code, the following is an OpenGL ES fragment shader that performs Sobel edge detection:

 ```glsl
 precision mediump float;